janelia-python/zaber_device_python/DESCRIPTION.rst

 zaber_device_python
 ======================

-This Python package (mettler\_toledo\_device) creates a class named ZaberDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it to interface to Mettler Toledo balances and scales that use the Mettler Toledo Standard Interface Command Set (MT-SICS).
+This Python package (zaber\_device) creates a class named ZaberDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it to interface to Zaber motorized linear slides.

 Authors::